CamelliaB2/NLP-243-Assignment-2/README.md

 # Slot Tagging of Natural Language Utterances (Sequence Labeling)

-This project focuses on **slot tagging (sequence labeling)** for natural language queries using deep learning.
-The task is to identify and label semantic slots within film-related utterances using the IOB tagging scheme.
-Multiple neural architectures were explored, with an emphasis on understanding how architectural choices and hyperparameters affect performance.
 This project focuses on **slot tagging**, a classic **sequence labeling** problem in NLP.
 Given a natural-language utterance about movies or people, the task is to assign an **IOB slot tag** to each token in the sentence.
 The project explores multiple neural architectures and systematically evaluates how model choice, feature extraction, and hyperparameters affect performance.

 ---